dcomp-leris/ARCG-DP-Deployment/README.md

 ## (2) Compile the P4 Code in Tofino
-      # Check to be in the froject folder
+      # Ensure you are in "~/ARCG-DP-Deployment/Tofino/V3" then
       ~/../p4_build.sh -p RF.p4

 **Output:**